MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L06_Approval_flow.md

 24. Go back to the **Knowledge Admin** app.

-25. Refresh the Test Assessment.
+25. Refresh the test assessment.

 26. The **Approval Status** field should be set to **Approved**.